jlangch/venice/doc/readme/start.md

 #### 3.2 Windows

 On Windows the 'jansi' library is required.
-Download the libary from
+Download the library from
 Maven: [jansi](https://search.maven.org/artifact/org.fusesource.jansi/jansi/1.18/jar)

 Open a terminal, move to the directory the Venice JAR is located, and start